golishivaprasadreddy/MS-Silver-jewlery/readme.md

-This is ejs application for ms silver jewellery
+This is ejs application of ms silver jewellery
 ##
 **Preview**